OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-advanced-encoding-with-mes.md

     {
         // Declare a new job.
         IJob job = _context.Jobs.Create("Media Encoder Standard Job");
-        // Get a media processor reference, and pass tooit hello name of hello
+        // Get a media processor reference, and pass to it the name of the
-        // processor toouse for hello specific task.
+        // processor to use for the specific task.
         IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

-        // Load hello XML (or JSON) from hello local file. string configuration = File.ReadAllText(customPresetFileName);
+        // Load the XML (or JSON) from the local file. string configuration = File.ReadAllText(customPresetFileName);

         // Create a task